isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 ### AEM Site

     - Map size under test: 2500 topics
-    - Time Taken for publishing: 14 minutes
+    - Time Taken for publishing: 1 Hour 27 minutes
     - Published using MicroService: No
 >[!NOTE]
 >
-> AEM Site creates many page objects and keeps flattening the same.
-For this reason, it is advisable to not run multiple AEM Site publishings as it can clog the system.
+> AEM Site creates many cq:page nodes and flatten them at the same time.
+> For this reason, it is advisable to not run multiple concurrent AEM Site publishings as it can clog the system.
+> AEM Site generation time is also dependent on the template used.

 ### Native PDF Publishing

     - Map size under test: 2500 topics
-    - Time Taken for publishing: 13 minutes
+    - Time Taken for publishing: 14 minutes
     - Published using MicroService: Yes

 ### PDF (via DITA-OT)